Pherang/tripleT/README.md

 Live version hosted at *https://codepen.io/Pherang/full/WzbNyr?editors=0100*

 Learned more about Flexbox, Grid, CSS transitions, and quite a bit of Javascript thanks to this project.
+Layout is also responsive and changes on mobile.